 By becoming more aware of space and implementing more effective use of what we have we can support academic activity and enhance operational effectiveness.
 Space Management tools such as utilisation surveys and space norms can contribute to our awareness of space use.

-It is therefore very important that all space related issues are communicated to the Space Management Section within the Estates and Buildings Department, whether they are requirements for additional space or reconfiguration of existing space, change of occupancy or vacation of space.
+It is therefore very important that all space related issues are communicated to the Space Management Section within the Estates and Facilities Directorate, whether they are requirements for additional space or reconfiguration of existing space, change of occupancy or vacation of space.
 This information is needed in order to maintain the knowledge and information base as accurate as possible.

 Support from the HE Sector